ArtanisCV/StructuredForests/README.md

 ### What is missing
 * Multi-scale detection.
 However, implementing it should only require several lines of codes.
 * Speed.
 I didn't strive for speed.
-The current implementation is slower than the Author's Matlab version, since only one thread is used, and there is no stochastic optimization like SSE.
+The current implementation is slower than the author's Matlab version, since only one thread is used, and there is no stochastic optimization like SSE.
   Nonetheless, the speed is acceptable: for BSDS500, detection requires about 1.0s per testing image;
   training requires about 11 hours.